dgerabagi/data-curation-environment/flattened_repo.md

             return;
         }
         if (workflowStep === 'awaitingAccept') {
-            // This is handled by IPC message FilesWritten return;
+            return;
         }
         if (workflowStep === 'awaitingBaseline') {
-            // Logic handled by IPC hook (SendGitStatus / NotifyGitOperationResult) return;
+            return;
         }
         if (workflowStep === 'awaitingFileSelect') {